-I am working as Tester in AmiWorks and whenever I have free time in the office I review WordPress themes.
+I am working as a Tester in AmiWorks and whenever I have free time in the office I review WordPress themes.

 Why did you become a WordPress theme reviewer?

-I am part of the WPoets team at AmiWorks where my primary role is to test the quality of the themes that we create for our clients, since we also follow WordPress theme review guidelines.
-So to improve my understanding of the process, and to contribute something to the WordPress community I started reviewing themes from WordPress theme repository.
+I am part of the WPoets team at AmiWorks where my primary role is to test the quality of the themes that we create for our clients since we also follow WordPress theme review guidelines.
+So to improve my understanding of the process, and to contribute something to the WordPress community I started reviewing themes from the WordPress theme repository.